Why It Works

 So what is it that makes a New York pizza unique?

 First of all, it's the sauce.
 It's an emphatically tomato-ey sauce with a balanced sweetness and acidity and the barest hint of herbs and alliums.
 I've already tackled this sauce, and the secret is to use mix of butter and olive oil, whole tomatoes, dried oregano, a couple of halved onions, and a slow simmer on the stovetop.
-No problem.

 Next, it's the cheese.
 Unlike a Neapolitan, which uses fresh mozzarella, New York-style pizza uses grated, dry mozzarella—the kind you can get sliced on a meatball sub or wrapped in cryovac blocks near the milk.
 It's applied sparingly so that it melts into a loose matrix that mingles with the sauce underneath, browning ever so slightly in the heat of the oven.
 The top of a New York-style pie should look mottled with red, white, and brown—definitely not a solid expanse of white melted cheese.